taubyte/vm-orbit/README.md

 ```

 ## Building The Plugin
-* Plugins are meant to be built as a binary to be injected for use the Taubyte VM
-* To do so a main() function must be declared in a main package
-* Utilizing the plugin.Serve function the structured plugin methods can be exported
+Because it is bases on the [Hashicorp Plugin System](https://github.com/hashicorp/go-plugin), plugins are designed to be compiled as binaries to be incorporated for usage in the Taubyte VM.
+To achieve this, a `main()` function needs to be defined in a main package.
+By employing the `plugin.Serve` function, the structured plugin methods can be exported.

 #### Example
 ```go
 package main